adityabisoi/notation-guru/README.md

 # notation-converter
-An application to convert expression notations
+An application to convert infix, prefix and postfix notations